jm4474/Lag-augmented_LocalProjections/README.md

-# Lag-augmented Local Projections (LALP)
+# Lag-augmented Local Projections

 Matlab code for inference on impulse responses using local projection or VAR, with or without lag augmentation

 **Reference:**
 Montiel Olea, José Luis, and Mikkel Plagborg-Møller (2020), "Local Projection Inference is Simpler and More Robust Than You Think", https://scholar.princeton.edu/mikkelpm/publications/lp_inference (paper + supplemental appendix)

-Tested in:
-Matlab R2020a on Windows 10 PC, 64-bit
-Matlab 2019a on Macbook Pro 2019 @2.6 ghz core intel i7
+Tested in: Matlab R2020a on Windows 10 PC (64-bit) and Matlab R2019a on Macbook Pro 2019

 ## Contents